Sparticuz/chromium/README.md

 Always `await browser.close()`, even if your script is returning an error.

+### `BrowserContext` isn't working properly (Target.closed)

+You may not be able to create a new context, you can try to use the default context as seen in this patch: https://github.com/Sparticuz/chromium/issues/298

 ### I need Accessible pdf files

 This is due to the way @sparticuz/chromium is built.
 If you require accessible pdf's, you'll need to